vlastaxiv/EDTA_QC/README.md

 The trained model pipeline is stored in the models/ directory:

-   - final_pipeline_prob.joblib — complete pipeline containing StandardScaler, PCA transformation, and trained SVM classifier.
+   - final_pipeline_prob_v3_2025-09-05.joblib — complete pipeline containing StandardScaler, PCA transformation, and trained SVM classifier.

 This file is automatically loaded by the Streamlit app to perform predictions on new data.